nipafx/livefx/README.md

 * replace Moobot
 * how does moderation work with the on-screen chat? / remove moderated messages

+#### Rewards

+* configure rewards locally (to easier configure rewards depending on stream topic or desk position)
+* auto-patch reward status (only works for rewards that were created by the app)

 ### OBS

 * allow scene change from Twitch